-Taking the time to practice healthy post-workout habits is essential to maintaining your exercise routine over time.
+Taking the time to practice a healthy post-workout routine is essential to maintaining your exercise routine over time.

-During the lush green days of June, it’s easy to find motivation to get outside and keep your exercise routine on track.
-You know that regular exercise is essential to good health—but did you know that following proper post-workout habits is also important to sustaining your exercise routine over time?
+During the lush green days of June, it’s easy to find motivation to get outside and keep your exercise habits on track.
+You know that regular exercise is essential to good health—but did you know that following a proper post-workout routine is also important to sustaining your exercise routine over time?